Research – Adults

 Smith, G.T., LeBuffe, P., Alleyne, D., Mackrain, M., & Likins, L. (2014).
 Bringing a resilience perspective to children in the child welfare system: A curriculum for caregivers.
 In S. Prince-Embury & D.H.
 Saklofske (Eds.)
 Resilience interventions for youth in diverse populations (pp. 159-180).
 New York, NY: Springer.
 View Chapter Excerpt.
 View Book Synopsis.

-The Devereux Center for Resilient Children (DCRC) team is interested in pursuing partnerships with universities, state and local agencies, and individuals who are planning to embark on research projects involving the DARS.
-If you are interested in a partnership with our research team please contact us.
+The Devereux Center for Resilient Children (DCRC) team is always interested in pursuing partnerships with universities, state and local agencies, and individuals who are planning to embark on research projects involving the DARS.
+If you are interested in a partnership, please contact us.

 Student Research Opportunities

-DCRC and the Kaplan Early Learning Company are happy to support graduate students undertaking research projects that involve Adult Resilience.
-Support from the Devereux Center for Resilient Children (DCRC) and the Kaplan Early Learning Company could include consultation with research staff, networking with other researchers in the field, discounted materials, and/or opportunities to present or publish research findings.
+DCRC and the Kaplan Early Learning Company are happy to support graduate students undertaking research projects that involve adult resilience.
+Support from the DCRC Team and the Kaplan Early Learning Company could include consultation with research staff, networking with other researchers in the field, discounted materials, and/or opportunities to present or publish research findings.

-Contact us with your two page research proposal so that we can assess the best way we might be able to support you.
-Please be sure to include the name of the graduate program in which you are enrolled, the degree sought, and the contact information for your faculty advisor.
+Contact us with your two-page research proposal so that we can assess the best way we might be able to support you.
+Please be sure to include the name of the graduate program in which you are enrolled, the degree sought, and the contact information of your faculty advisor.

 Already Doing Research with the DARS?

 Are you already doing research with the DARS that you’d like to share with us?
-Contact us to share your work with the DCRC research team.
+Contact us to share your work.
 We would love to hear how you’re using our resources!